Entrepreneurs’ Relief: broad outline

-To qualify for Entrepreneurs’ Relief an individual taxpayer has to meet all the qualifying conditions THROUGHOUT a period of ONE YEAR ending with:
+To qualify for Entrepreneurs’ Relief an individual taxpayer has to meet all the qualifying conditions THROUGHOUT a period of TWO YEARS ending with:

 - for the disposal of the whole or part of a business, or of shares in (or securities of) a trading company or the holding company of a trading group- the date of the material disposal, or